Yeah, yeah, I just have two more soundbites on this.

 He made a claim, questions were raised, and he got his nose out of joint to the point where he was calling out reporters by name, calling them names in a way that I've never seen a presidential candidate do in my memory.

-You rarely see it shown in this public away by someone who is obvious takes it all so personally, and if he has that frame of mind as president, he will have a terribly hard time.
+And if he has that frame of mind as president, he will have a terribly hard time.

-Wait a minute, you mean it isn't personal?
+You mean it isn't personal?

-All this time, and it's not personal.
+All this time, and it's not personal?

 See, I've been under the impression that it is all personal.

-I know damn well the things that the drive-by's do to me is personal.
+I know damn well the things that the drive-bys do to me is personal.

 It certainly isn't professional.